Achieving Efficiency in Black Box Simulation of Distribution Tails with Self-structuring Importance Samplers: A nonparametric tail modeling description and associated LDP

-Thus, the nonparametric nature of the limiting function $I(\cdot)$ offers a great amount of expressive power in capturing the joint dependence features observed in the the tail region of the positive orthant.
+While the rate function $I(\cdot)$ is unique for a given distribution for which the tail LDP holds, it is instructive to note that there may be multiple distributions which give rise to the same limit $I(\cdot).$ Indeed, the relation ``has the same rate function $I(\cdot)$ in the tail LDP'' is an equivalence relation, and every function $I(\cdot)$ satisfying properties (a) - (c) in Lemma \ref{lem:properties-I} specifies a equivalence class of distributions for the random vector $\YY.$ Thus, the nonparametric nature of the limiting function $I(\cdot)$ offers a great amount of expressive power in capturing the joint dependence features observed in the the tail regions.
 The hazard functions $\Lambda_1(\cdot),\ldots,\Lambda_d(\cdot)$ in Assumption \ref{assump-marginals}, on the other hand, offer flexibility in terms of specifying marginal distributions with various tail strengths.

-Tail LDP of the nature verified in Theorem \ref{thm:LDP} has been proposed as a starting point for statistical estimation of multivariate tail probabilities in \cite{de2016approximation}.
-The conclusion that the tail LDP holds for the rich modeling class specified by Assumptions \ref{assump-marginals} - \ref{assump:joint-Y} and the tail asymptotics derived in the following section are, to the best of our knowledge, previously unknown and reported first in this paper.